 Alternative Spring Break Tech Trip

 Exposure is one of the first steps to getting more kids interested in tech.
 This past spring, we sponsored a spring break trip to Detroit for 20 young men.
 They toured a variety of workplaces, including Quicken Loans and Bamboo Detroit.
 Students also got to check out Grand Circus and tour the Madison Building, which is a tech hub in Detroit.
 This trip was an inspiring and memorable trip for both the students and volunteers.
-Read about the entire trip on our blog.

 We had a lot of fun in 2018 giving back and making a positive impact within our community.
 We care about our community, and we’re passionate about giving kids an entry point into tech-focused careers.
 We are thankful for the opportunity to volunteer and contribute to causes that make a true difference, and we look forward to continuing our record of serving our community in 2019!